-The spoon-billed sandpiper Eurynorhynchus pygmeus is one of the most threatened birds on the planet.
-It breeds on the Chukotsk and Kamchatka peninsulas in the Russian Far East, migrates through Russia, Japan, North Korea, South Korea and China to winter in Bangladesh, Myanmar and Thailand, 8,000km from its breeding grounds.
+The spoon-billed sandpiper Calidris pygmaea is one of the most threatened birds on the planet.
+It breeds on the Chukotsk and Kamchatka peninsulas in the Russian Far East, migrates through Russia, Japan, North Korea, South Korea and the Jiangsu coast of China to winter in southern China, Bangladesh, Myanmar and Thailand, 8,000km from its breeding grounds.

-The species’ long-term decline may be related to reclamation of inter-tidal staging sites in the Yellow Sea, but trapping on the wintering grounds appears to be a key reason for the recent acceleration in the rate of decline.
-Young birds remain on their non-breeding grounds for their first two years, and are therefore likely to be more susceptible to trapping.
+The species’ long-term decline is likely the result of habitat loss and degradation, particularly the reclamation of inter-tidal staging sites in the Yellow Sea, but trapping on the wintering grounds appears to be a key reason for the acceleration in the rate of decline.
+Some evidence suggests that most young birds remain on their non-breeding grounds for their first two years, and are therefore likely to be more vulnerable to trapping.

 Since 2009, action has been undertaken throughout the flyway by a wide range of people and organisations working in partnership to halt the decline.
 There are encouraging signs that conservation measures are reducing the impacts of some threats and bolstering the population but there is also the continuation of some key threats and the emergence of new ones.
 There remains a great deal of work to do.
 The most important and challenging aspect of which is maintaining and protecting habitat at key sites, particularly stopover sites in the Yellow Sea.
 Key stopover sites remain unknown and only a portion of the population can be found during breeding and wintering seasons indicating there are also breeding and wintering sites yet to be found.

 The ultimate goal of spoon-billed sandpiper conservation is a secure future for the species.
 Conservationists have set an ambitious but achievable aim to not only halt the decline by 2025, but increase the population by 50% (to 300 pairs) over that same period.